Thermodynamic Phase Transition and global stability of the Regular Hayward Black hole Surrounded by Quintessence: Hawking temperature of regular Hayward black hole with quintessence

 which is identical to the expression obtained for the Schwarzschild black hole free from any external field \cite{Rt8}.

-The behavior of the Hawking Temperature is explicitly plotted on Fig.(\ref{mm01}) and Fig.(\ref{mm1}).
+The behavior of the Hawking temperature is explicitly plotted on Fig.\ref{mm011} and Fig.\ref{mm1}.

-Fig.(\ref{mm011}) represents the behavior of Hawking temperature of the black hole in the absence of the quintessence $(a=0)$.
-Through the figure, we can see that for $\beta=0$, the Hawking temperature is decreasing when increase the entropy.
+Fig.\ref{mm011} represents the behavior of Hawking temperature of the black hole in the absence of the quintessence $(a=0)$.
+Through the figure, we can see that taking account the perturbation due to the quantum effects (for $\beta=0$), the Hawking temperature decreases when the entropy increases.
 This is the behavior of the Hawking temperature for a Schwarzschild black hole.
-Setting $\beta \neq 0$, that temperature increasing to reach a peak where the evaporation of black hole is maximum before decreasing.
-Moreover, when Increasing the values of $\beta$ the Hawking temperature of black hole decreasing.
+Setting $\beta \neq 0$, the temperature increases and reaches a peak, where the evaporation of black hole is maximum before decreasing \cite{R1201}.
+Moreover, when increasing the values of $\beta$, the Hawking temperature of black hole decreases.

-Through the Fig.(\ref{mm1}), we can see that for a fixed value of $\beta\neq 0$, the increase of the values of normalization factor $a$ induces a decrease of Hawking temperature of regular Hayward black hole surrounded by quintessence.
-It result that, the quintessence accentuates the cooling of regular Hayward black hole.
+In Fig.\ref{mm1}, we can see that for a fixed value of $\beta\neq 0$, the increase of the values of quintessence normalization factor $a$ induces a decrease of the Hawking temperature of the regular Hayward black hole surrounded by quintessence.
+It results that the quintessence accentuates the cooling of the regular Hayward black hole.

 Furthermore, we see that for low values of the entropy, the temperature increases.
-When we pass to the higher entropy the temperature starts to decrease with entropy.
+When we pass to the higher entropy, the temperature starts to decrease with entropy.

+Thus from the different figures (Fig.\ref{mm011} and Fig.\ref{mm1}) we can understand that, the presence of the quantum effects induces a cooling of the black hole which is accentuated by the presence of quintessence dark energy.

+Since the entropy of the black hole $S=\pi r_{h}^{2}$ depends on the horizon size which depends on the the black hole mass $m$, the study the black hole thermodynamics can be made through the behaviors of the above quantities when varying $r_{h}$ or $m$.
+In Refs. \cite{Rik20,Rik21} that is done using $m'$.
+Comparing their results with ours, we can see that these thermodynamics quantities have the same behaviors as $m$ and $S$ evolve in the same way.

+Moreover, using the equations Eq.(\ref{th3}), Eq.(\ref{th5}) in Eq.(\ref{eqcor1jmpa02}) one can obtains the thermodynamic potential induce by the quintessence under form .